-Talking at close range without a mask increases the risk of airborne or micro-droplet infection.
-Cases of infection without masks were observed during gatherings in karaoke machines.
+- Talking at close range without a mask increases the risk of airborne or micro-droplet infection. - Cases of infection without masks were observed during gatherings in karaoke machines. - Please be careful when traveling by car or bus.

-Situation 3
+Situation

 Living together in a small limited space